vtimd/terraform-provider-azurerm/website/docs/r/linux_web_app.html.markdown

 * `google` - (Optional) A `google` block as defined below.

-* `issuer` - (Optional) The OpenID Connect Issuer URI that represents the entity which issues access tokens for this Windows Web App.
+* `issuer` - (Optional) The OpenID Connect Issuer URI that represents the entity which issues access tokens for this Linux Web App.

 ~> **NOTE:** When using Azure Active Directory, this value is the URI of the directory tenant, e.g. https://sts.windows.net/{tenant-guid}/.

 * `microsoft` - (Optional) A `microsoft` block as defined below.

-* `runtime_version` - (Optional) The RuntimeVersion of the Authentication / Authorization feature in use for the Windows Web App.
+* `runtime_version` - (Optional) The RuntimeVersion of the Authentication / Authorization feature in use for the Linux Web App.

 * `token_refresh_extension_hours` - (Optional) The number of hours after session token expiration that a session token can be used to call the token refresh API.
 Defaults to `72` hours.

-* `token_store_enabled` - (Optional) Should the Windows Web App durably store platform-specific security tokens that are obtained during login flows?
+* `token_store_enabled` - (Optional) Should the Linux Web App durably store platform-specific security tokens that are obtained during login flows?
 Defaults to `false`.

 * `twitter` - (Optional) A `twitter` block as defined below.